MutantBaby/Group-Chat-App/README.md

 ==>  signal-clone-f45fb.web.app

-If you are using phone, use this URL
+If you are using phone, download Expo Client App on your phone, use this URL
 ===>  exp://exp.host/@mutantbaby/group_chat